SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Methodology

 CMD aims to align the LiDAR BEV features of the teacher and the simulated LiDAR BEV features of the student.
-While images usually produce dense features, LiDAR data are very sparse.
-For example, only around 5\% of camera features will be matched to a LiDAR point in the BEV space for a typical 32-beam LiDAR \cite{liu2022bevfusion}.
-As a result, directly applying the distillation loss in a point-to-point correspondence manner may lead to an incorrect mimic of the noisy features and inaccurate 3D geometry representation for the simulated LiDAR branch, which significantly affects the detection performance.
-To mitigate this issue, we propose a geometry compensation module (GCM) in view projection and an object-aware masking (OAM) strategy.
+However, due to geometry misalignment and modal difference, directly applying the distillation loss between features generated from different modalities may lead to an incorrect mimic of the noisy features and inaccurate 3D geometry representation.
+Therefore, we propose a geometry compensation module to address the geometry misalignment and handle the modal difference.

+\textbf{Geometry Compensation Module (GCM)} A crucial process in the multi-view camera-based detection method is the view projection operation, which transforms camera-view (UV) features into the BEV space.
+Inaccurate geometry inference in this process leads to geometry misalignment between features learned from images and LiDAR, exacerbating the modality gap.
+Therefore, we propose to conduct geometry compensation before and after the view projection in the simulated LiDAR branch to learn more accurate geometry features in both UV and BEV space.